TIMELINE-From arrest to flight - key dates in the Ghosn affair

 Nov.
 19, 2018:

 Japanese police arrested Ghosn when he arrived at a Tokyo airport in his private jet and prosecutors accused him of under-reporting his salary by roughly half over a five-year period through March 2015.
-(Editing by Keith Weir and Jane Merriman)
+(Editing by Keith Weir and Mark Potter)